Boilerplate Clauses in Commercial Contracts: Avoiding Unintended Consequences, Implementing Practical Solutions

 Choice of Forum, Choice of Law, Force Majeure, Dispute Resolution, Assignment, and Other Key Clauses

 This CLE course will guide business counsel in identifying and avoiding the pitfalls of boilerplate contract clauses in commercial agreements.
-The panel will explain how to adapt standard contract provisions--such as choice of forum, choice of law, contract assignment, and dispute resolution--to the unique circumstances of a business transaction.
+The panel will explain how to adapt standard contract provisions to the unique circumstances of a business transaction, such as choice of forum, choice of law, contract assignment, and dispute resolution.

 - Common boilerplate clauses